arafataft/Space_Impact_Web_Game/README.md

 ## About

 Space Impact is a classic side-scrolling shooter game where you control a spaceship, shoot enemies, and avoid collisions.
 This implementation is built with React and Vite.

+**This is a fun project** created for entertainment and educational purposes, showcasing game development concepts with modern web technologies.
+Feel free to play, learn from the code, and enjoy the nostalgic gameplay experience!

 ## System Requirements